NCAS-CMS/cfdm/docs/source/philosophy.rst

 the logical CF data model in memory with a package of Python classes, and no further features.
-However, to be useful, the implementation must also have practical functionality to read, write, inspect, and modify real-world netCDF datasets.
+However, to be useful, the implementation must also have practical functionality to read, write, inspect, and modify netCDF datasets.

 In order to satisfy both needs there is a stand-alone core implementation, the :ref:`cfdm.core <class_core>` package, that includes no functionality beyond that mandated by the CF data model.
-This core implementation provides the basis for an extended implementation, the cfdm package, that allows the reading and writing of netCDF datasets, as well as having comprehensive inspection capabilities, and some more sophisticated field modification methods.
+This core implementation provides the basis for an extended implementation, the :ref:`cfdm <class_extended>` package, that allows the reading and writing of netCDF datasets, as well as having comprehensive inspection capabilities, and some more sophisticated field modification methods.

 **Functionality**
 -----------------